-With Dr Clare you are assured of the highest level of medical care.
+With Dr Clare you are assured of the highest level of quality.

 Dr Dilis Clare is offering training in dispensing Dr Clare’s Herbal Formulary